svtk/kotlin-swift-interopedia/docs/classes/Enum class.md

 No enum was generated on the Swift side, and as a result, the class cannot be conveniently used in a switch expression and therefore it is necessary to specify a default case.

-But there is access to the elements of the enum, there is access to the function inside the companion object, it is possible to call the values().
+But there is access to the elements of the enum, there is access to the function inside the companion object, it is possible to call the values() function.

 ```swift
 func useEnumClass() {